EchoOuO/static-website-project/README.md

-A personal project that showcases how to build a responsive static website for a company/product/portfolio.
-This project showcases semantic HTML5, custom CSS, and ES6+ JavaScript.
+A personal project that showcases how to build a responsive static website for a one-page portfolio as web developer.
+This project showcases semantic HTML5 and custom CSS.

 Created by <Joe Yang>